 That’s because your employees are already on social media.
 They use it to share information about their personal lives.
 An internal social media platform will tap into this behavior and leverage it to benefit your company by enabling your employees to receive and send communications in the same way they do outside of work.

-Set up a wiki database
+Set up a wiki database to facilitate effective employee communication

 As information becomes more detailed and complicated, it also often becomes more difficult to share.